microsoft/semantic-kernel/python/DEV_SETUP.md

-lidadwith This document describes how to setup your environment with Python and Poetry, if you're working on new features or a bug fix for Semantic Kernel, or simply want to run the tests included.
+This document describes how to setup your environment with Python and Poetry, if you're working on new features or a bug fix for Semantic Kernel, or simply want to run the tests included.